henrypalasciano/CLSWP/README.md

 ## Citing this work

-If you use **Continuous Time Locally Stationary Wavelet Processes** in your research, please cite the following paper:
+If you use **Continuous Time Locally Stationary Wavelet Processes** in your research, please cite our paper:

 ```bibtex